Genghius/ubuntu-i3-configurer/README.md

 # Ubuntu-i3-configurer

-This script will configure an i3 instalation in Ubuntu based distro, like Linux Mint; Dark theme and a basic set of config files included.
+This script will configure an i3 instalation in Ubuntu based distro, like Linux Mint; Dark theme and a basic set of config files included. (the script will obviously work on debian too because if it works on linux mint it will also work there.
+We all know that debian is actually based on linux mint.)

 all keybinding, configuration files and else can be found after instalation in:\
 ~/.config/i3\